 Purchases | |

-Purchase history | No. |
+Purchase history | No |

 Usage Data | |

 Product interaction | Yes.
 Breadcrumbs are stored and sent with each event report.
-You can override which breadcrumbs are captured with Cocoa enabledBreadcrumbTypes .
-Or, you can amend and delete individual breadcrumbs with a Cocoa onBreadcrumb callback.
-If your application uses React Native, JavaScript breadcrumbs are additionally captured.
-You can configure which ones are captured with JavaScript enabledBreadcrumbTypes .
-User interaction breadcrumbs include details of which selectors are clicked and their text value, so consider for your app whether these breadcrumbs contain any other types of data.
-You can amend or remove them in your native Cocoa layer, or with a JavaScript onBreadcrumb callback.
-Sessions are tracked by default with the Bugsnag Cocoa notifier.
-You can disable automatic session tracking with the autoTrackSesssions configuration option. |
+You can configure which breadcrumb types are captured on iOS, macOS, tvOS, React Native, Cocos2d-x, Expo, Electron, Unity, or Unreal Engine.
+You can discard or ammend breadcrumbs on iOS, macOS, tvOS, React Native, Cocos2d-x, Expo, Electron, or Unreal Engine with an OnBreadcrumb callback.If your application uses React Native, Expo, or Electron: JavaScript breadcrumbs are additionally captured.
+User interaction and navigation type breadcrumbs include details of which selectors are clicked and their text value, so consider for your app whether these breadcrumbs contain any other types of data.
+You can configure which JavaScript enabledBreadcrumbTypes are captured in React Native, Expo, or Electron.
+You can amend or remove breadcrumbs in your native Cocoa layer, or with a JavaScript onBreadcrumb callback.Sessions are tracked by default with the BugSnag Cocoa notifier.
+You can disable automatic session tracking with the autoTrackSesssions configuration option on Cocoa, React Native, and Cocos2d-x.
+Or, for Expo, Electron, Unity, or Unreal Engine. |

-Advertising data | No. |
+Advertising data | No |

-Other usage data | No. |
+Other usage data | No |

 Diagnostics | |

-Performance data | Yes. |
+Performance data | Yes |

-Other diagnostic data | No. |
+Other diagnostic data | No |

 Other Data | |

-Other data types | Bugsnag additionally captures application information by default. |
+Other data types | BugSnag additionally captures application information by default. |

 You can automatically redact keys in metadata by adjusting the redactedKeys